Hero Background

 Stone

-• Rinse or gently pressure wash to remove dirt and organic buildup
+• Rinse or gently pressure wash annually to remove dirt, pollen, and organic buildup (avoid high-pressure direct spray at mortar joints)

-• Seal or stain every 1–3 years depending on sun exposure and product type
+• Natural wood: seal or stain every 1–3 years depending on sun exposure, product type, and orientation

-• Keep sprinklers, mulch, and soil away from wood surfaces to reduce moisture contact
+• Keep sprinklers, mulch, and soil at least 6 inches away from wood surfaces to reduce chronic moisture contact

 Stucco

-• Refresh paint or finish as needed (often every 7–10 years depending on exposure)
+• Refresh paint or finish as needed—typically every 7–10 years depending on exposure, color depth, and product quality

-For a broader checklist that helps protect your investment long-term, see maintaining your new exterior.
+For a broader checklist that helps protect your exterior investment long-term, see maintaining your new exterior.

 Final Thoughts

-Mixing stone, wood, and stucco is one of the most powerful ways to upgrade curb appeal without changing your home’s footprint.
-Done well, it adds depth, personality, and a high-end finish that feels intentional and timeless.
+Mixing stone, wood, and stucco is one of the most powerful ways to upgrade curb appeal without changing your home's footprint.
+Done well, it adds depth, personality, and a high-end finish that feels intentional and timeless—and that performs for decades when materials are selected and installed correctly for The Woodlands' climate.

 Frequently Asked Questions

-It is possible, but three primary exterior materials are generally recommended.
-Using more can make the facade look overly busy and less cohesive.
+It is possible, but three primary materials are generally the recommended maximum.
+Using more can make the facade look overly busy and disconnected.
+If additional materials are introduced (brick, metal, fiber cement), they should be used in very small accent quantities within the 10% rule.

-Stone and stucco are among the most durable when installed and maintained correctly.
-Engineered wood and composite wood also offer long-lasting performance with lower maintenance than natural wood.
+Stone and properly installed stucco are among the most durable when maintained correctly.
+Engineered wood and fiber cement products also offer long-lasting performance with lower maintenance than natural wood—making them a strong choice for wood-accent areas in humid climates.

-When properly installed over the right base and maintained, stucco should not crack excessively.
-Minor hairline cracks can appear over time and should be sealed early to prevent moisture issues.
+When properly installed with correct control joints and maintained with prompt crack sealing, stucco should not crack excessively.
+Hairline cracks can appear naturally over time due to thermal movement and should be sealed early with an elastomeric caulk to prevent moisture intrusion.

 Scroll to top